cterdam/genpro/src/README.md

 decreasing levels of precedence, these are:

 - Run-time command-line argument `--<component_name>/<option_name> <value>`
+  - All values are taken as strings and parsed into expected types in the same way `yaml` parses strings into Python objects.
   - **This has the highest precedence.**
 - Source selected in a command-line argument `--<component_name> <source_name>`
 - Source selected in `src/config/select.yaml`